opencog/evidence/README.md

 timestamp, but not always; often appearing in the same directory, but not always; often having the same size, but not always; often having the same content, but sometimes having all-zeros where the data should have been.
-Or perhaps MP3's with missng bytes, or images with steganographic watermarks.
+Or perhaps MP3's with missing bytes, or images with steganographic watermarks.
 The challenge is to find the copy of the file that is least likely to be corrupted, and is most likely to be "correct".
-Despite the fact that all data is directly available from the operating system, using very pure and well-defineed, structured software interfaces, this turns out to be a hard problem.
+Despite the fact that all data is directly available from the operating system, using very pure and well-defined, structured software interfaces, this turns out to be a hard problem.

 Project Goals